 The average time for identification after remains are received in the DPAA/JPAC laboratory was reported by an internal Joint POW/MIA Accounting Command (JPAC) study to be eleven years.

 On 30 January 2015, JPAC was officially deactivated by the Department of Defense.
 The Defense Department’s efforts at reform followed a series of embarrassing scandals and damning revelations in reports and testimony before Congress concerning failures in the effort to identify missing war dead.

-Most of the same JPAC Laboratory managers when the organization was disbanded in 2015 now work in the DPAA Laboratory.
+Most of the same JPAC Laboratory managers when the organization was disbanded in 2015 under a firestorm of criticism now work in the DPAA Laboratory.

-The head of JPAC who was dismissed when JPAC was disbanded in 2015 was re-hired as the Director of DPAA in 2017.
+The head of JPAC who was dismissed when JPAC was disbanded for being “acutely dysfunctional” in 2015 was re-hired as the Director of DPAA in 2017.

-The priority of DPAA has shifted from “identifying” recovered remains at it own laboratory to “accounting for” recovered remains identified by others.
+Thankfully, DPAA has shifted from “identifying” recovered remains at its own inept laboratory to “accounting for” recovered remains identified by others.
 The vast majority of identifications of MIAs are completed by the Armed Forces DNA Identification Laboratory using DNA comparisons.

 DPAA has obtained “Family Reference Samples” from only 6% of the families of MIAs from WW II.

 To date, The Chief Rick Stone and Family Charitable Foundation has completed over 425 comprehensive investigations requested by the families of MIAs.
 The purpose of this research is to promote the education of family members and others by aiding in the recovery, identification, and return of these missing heroes.

 There is absolutely no charge to the families of MIAs for the Foundation’s case investigations.